uber-go/guide/style.md

-Unlike maps, slice capacity is not a hint: the compiler will allocate enough memory for the capacity of the slice as provided to `make()`, which means that subsequent `append()` operations will incur zero allocations (until the length of the slice matches the capacity, which will require a resize to hold additional elements).
+Unlike maps, slice capacity is not a hint: the compiler will allocate enough memory for the capacity of the slice as provided to `make()`, which means that subsequent `append()` operations will incur zero allocations (until the length of the slice matches the capacity, after which any appends will require a resize to hold additional elements).

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>